This is the twelfth post in a series of reflections on my recent trip to Israel (to read them all, click here).

-I will not deligitimize other people’s responses, especially since I am in no sense a minority and am not feeling any existential threat based on what Trump or some of his supporters have said during his campaign.
+I will not deligitimize other people’s responses, especially since I have the privilege of not feeling an existential threat based on what Trump or some of his supporters have said during his campaign.
 I don’t think there’s room for me to tell other people how to feel.

 As a member of Christ’s church, though, I also don’t there is room for me to look to the results of elections as my source of either despair or joy.
 Yes, politics is important, and it is important to work to make government as just as it can be.
 But while important, politics are not ultimate.
 I cannot demonize people who might disagree with me politically; there are in fact real demons that I ought to be concerned with—demons that invite people to worship created things, and especially themselves, resulting in their destruction.
 As I look to the future, I need to ask, What is the gate I am facing?
 And am I attacking it for the kingdom of God—not doing so triumphalistically but following the self-sacrificial way of Christ—or retreating into comfort and passivity?